Turing-Cross-Pol/DispersedCamping_BE/README.md

 # DispersedCamping
 A mobile app that allows users to post dispersed campsites they’ve found.
 The goal is to build an app with a social presence that allows users to find, submit and vote on dispersed campsites.
-The app would allow them to add details about the camp site, how far off a main road is it, whether it requires 4-wheel drive, size, upload photos, etc.  Users would be able to upvote/downvote posts by other users.
+The app would allow them to add details about the camp site, how far off a main road is it, whether it requires 4-wheel drive, size, upload photos, etc.

 ## Back-End Technology Used
 - Python